1 - AWS Deployment

 Determine Atolio DNS name

-aws route53 create-hosted-zone --name search.yourdomain.com --caller-reference "atolio-initial-provision"
+aws route53 create-hosted-zone --name search.example.com --caller-reference "atolio-initial-provision"

-For the remainder of this document, we will use https://search.yourdomain.com in the examples, but it is expected for you to replace with your own DNS name.
+For the remainder of this document, we will use https://search.example.com in the examples, but it is expected for you to replace with your own DNS name.

 By default, Atolio’s Terraform code will create a VPC.
 However, you may choose to use an existing VPC and subnets within your AWS account.
 In this case, set create_vpc to false.